Rákóczi's War of Independence: Fight for independence

 A meeting of the Hungarian Diet (consisting of 6 bishops, 36 aristocrats and about 1000 representatives of the lower nobility of 25 counties), held near Szécsény (Nógrád County) in September 1705, elected Rákóczi to be the "fejedelem"- (ruling) prince – of the Confederated Estates of the Kingdom of Hungary, to be assisted by a 24-member Senate.
 Rákóczi and the Senate were assigned joint responsibility for the conduct of foreign affairs, including peace talks.

 Encouraged by England and the Netherlands, peace talks started again on 27 October 1705 between the kuruc leaders and the Emperor.
 However, military operations continued and both sides varied their strategy according to the military situation.
 On 13 December Kuruc forces led by János Bottyán defeated the Austrians at Szentgotthárd.
 One stumbling block was sovereignty over Transylvania – neither side was prepared to give it up.
 Rákóczi's proposed treaty with the French was stalled, so he became convinced that only a declaration of independence would make it acceptable for various powers to negotiate with him.
 In 1706, his wife (whom he had not seen in 5 years, along with their sons József and György) and his sister were both sent as peace ambassadors, but Rákóczi rejected their efforts on behalf of the Emperor.

 On Rákóczi's recommendation, and with Bercsényi's support, another meeting of the Diet held at Ónod (Borsod County) declared the deposition of the House of Habsburg from the Hungarian throne on 13 June 1707.
 But neither this act, nor the copper currency issued to avoid monetary inflation, were successful.
 Louis XIV refused to enter into treaties with Prince Rákóczi, leaving the Hungarians without allies.
 There remained the possibility of an alliance with the Russian Tsardom, but this did not materialize either.

 At the Battle of Trenčín (Hungarian Trencsén, German Trentschin, Latin Trentsinium, Comitatus Trentsiniensis, today in Slovakia), on 3 August 1708 Rákóczi's horse stumbled, and he fell to the ground, which knocked him unconscious.
 The kuruc forces thought him dead and fled.
 This defeat was fatal for the uprising.
 Numerous Kuruc leaders transferred their allegiance to the Emperor, hoping for clemency.
 Rákóczi's forces became restricted to the area around Munkács and Szabolcs County.
-Not trusting the word of János Pálffy, who was the Emperor's envoy charged with negotiations with the rebels, the Prince left the Kingdom of Hungary for Poland on 21 February 1711.
+The Hungarian-Polish-Swedish-French army was close to victory against the Austrians in the Battle of Romhány but after draw result and not trusting the word of János Pálffy, who was the Emperor's envoy charged with negotiations with the rebels, the Prince left the Kingdom of Hungary to Poland on 21 February 1711.

-Serbian participation and other Royalists
+Foreign soldiers and participants

+Denmark-Norway

+The Denmark–Norway annually provided cavalry and infantry regiments to the Habsburg army, which stationed these Danish regiments in Hungary; this resulted in Danish soldiers fighting alongside the Habsburg army against the Hungarians (Kurucs) and their allies.
+The Danish forces fought in Eastern Hungary and Transylvania (Battle of Zsibó).